The Apostle Saint Philip

 “Have I been with you all this time and you still don’t recognize me, Philip?

 Everyone who has seen me has seen the Father.
 ‘Show us the Father,’ how can you say?”
-(Matthew 14.8,9) The ancient traditions about Philip are mixed up with those about Philip the deacon and evangelist.
+(Matthew 14.8; Matthew 14:9) The ancient traditions about Philip are mixed up with those about Philip the deacon and evangelist.

 One of the two Philips was laid to rest in Hieropolis, Phrygia, Asia Minor.
-Some ancient writers claim that Philip the apostle had three daughters, but Acts 21.8-9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.
+Some ancient writers claim that Philip the apostle had three daughters, but Acts 21:8; Acts 21:9 mentions four daughters of Philip the deacon and evangelist, who are also said to be buried in Hieropolis, according to one tradition.